FuelLabs/fuel-merkle/docs/test-specs/sparse_merkle_tree_tests.md

 - Test outputs
 - Example pseudocode

 For a concrete test to comply with its corresponding test specification, the System Under Test (SUT) must take in the prescribed inputs.
 When the SUT produces the prescribed outputs, the test passes.
 When the SUT produces any result or error that is not prescribed by the speciifcation, the test fails.
-For a library to comply with the complete test specification, it must implement all tests described herein, and each test must pass.
+For a library to comply with the complete specification described herein, it must implement all test specifications, and each test must pass.

+All test specifications assume that the Merkle Tree implementation under test uses the SHA-2-256 hashing algorithm as defined in [FIPS PUB 180-4](https://doi.org/10.6028/NIST.FIPS.180-4) to produce its outputs.

 ## Root Signature Tests